PopGenClustering/Clumppling/README.md

    ````
    python --version
    ````
-   in the command line interpreter, which should give you the version of the installed Python.
+   in the command line interpreter, which should give you the version of the installed Python (>=3.9,<3.13 required).

 ### 3. Install conda and create a virtual environment
    Go to https://www.anaconda.com/download to download the conda installer and run the installer.
 Conda is a popular package management system and environment management system.